hannacodes/HitsToFits/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Key Features
-* Login authentication
-* Food recommending system
+* Spotify API to get features about songs
+* User file input to fill closet
+* Remote storage of user data in Google Cloud
+* AI image processing and goal based agents
 * Emoji support in preview :tada:
-* App will keep alive in tray for quick usage
-* Cross platform
-  - Windows, macOS and Linux ready.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>